node-opcua/node-opcua/README.md

 ## Supporting the project

-If you like the project, please consider [to sponsor :beer: the author](https://github.com/sponsors/erossignon),
+If you like the project, please consider [sponsoring the author :beer: :tada: ](https://github.com/sponsors/erossignon),

 This will give us full of motivation to carry on and keep working on the roadmap.